Skip to main content

 Why Trane Developed Multi-Stage

 Multi-stage bridges the gap between traditional two-stage and fully variable-speed technology.
 Trane engineered the Priority 17 to deliver much of the comfort and efficiency benefit of variable-speed at a price point closer to two-stage.
-The result is a system that offers very consistent temperatures, noticeably quieter operation, and 20-30% energy savings over single-stage.
+The result is a system that offers very consistent temperatures, noticeably quieter operation, and meaningful operating-cost savings over single-stage that compound over a Phoenix cooling season.

 The Value Proposition

 The price difference between single-stage and multi-stage is typically much smaller than the jump to variable-speed.
-Yet the comfort improvement is substantial.
-Energy bills drop 20-30% because the inverter compressor matches output to demand instead of constantly cycling between 100% and off.
-The system also experiences less mechanical stress from fewer hard start-stop cycles, which can extend its lifespan.
+The comfort improvement is significant: longer low-speed run cycles pull more humidity from indoor air, hold a steadier temperature, and reduce the hot-cold swings of single-stage cycling.
+Operating costs drop because the inverter compressor matches output to demand instead of cycling between 100% and off.
+The system also experiences less mechanical stress from fewer hard start-stop cycles.

 Why We Recommend Multi-Stage Most Often